This article appeared in the Dublin Solicitors Bar Association magazine, The Parchment - Autumn 2020.

 About the Author

-Fergal Mullins is a solicitor on the healthcare team at Hayes Solicitors.
+Fergal Mullins is an associate solicitor in the Healthcare team at Hayes solicitors.
 He primarily advises clinical practitioners, hospitals and indemnity bodies on the defence of clinical negligence claims.
 Prior to joining Hayes, Fergal worked in a London firm in the area of clinical negligence, having trained and worked post qualification in a large Dublin firm in the same area.